 The opposite of the orphan spirit is the heart of sonship.
 Romans 8:15-17 tells us that we are deeply loved and accepted by God.
 He did not spare His own Son but sent Him to die for sinful man.
 Father God unconditionally loves and accepts us as His children.
 We are sons/daughters of God, and as children, inherit his Kingdom.

 God is love!

 “Love is patient, love is kind, love does not envy, is not boastful, is not conceited; does not act improperly, is not selfish, is not provoked, does not keep a record of wrongs; finds no joy in unrighteousness, but rejoices in the truth; bears all things, believes all things, hopes all things, endures all things.
 Love never ends.”

 As you look at the list of love, and the attributes of God, do you recognize that they are the opposite of those exhibited in the life of the older brother?
 The heart of a son receives affirmation because he knows he is valued, loved, and accepted by God.
 His Word says we are the ”apple of His eye.”

 In Mark 6:1-6 we read how the people in Jesus hometown did not honor Him.
 Because they saw Him only as the carpenter’s son, and Mary’s boy, He was not able to do any miracles there, except to heal a few sick people.
 Even Jesus was amazed at their unbelief.

 Not only are we to honor the Lord but we are to honor one another.
-As we learn to honor each other we will begin to flow in the harmony and unity that is necessary for His Kingdom to come on earth as it is in heaven.
+As we learn to value each other, we will begin to flow in the harmony and unity that is necessary for His Kingdom to come on earth as it is in heaven.

 The orphan spirit of the older brother was operating under the desires of the flesh. “